 - The client is laboring away on an old version of Microsoft Office?
 Tell them you can install the latest version, system-wide, and take it from the agreed time.

-Clients who might have previously been reluctant to take these maintenance or upgrade steps, because they’re fearful of the cost, often seem much more comfortable doing this work if they’ve already paid for it through a block-time agreement.
+Clients who might have previously been reluctant to take these maintenance or upgrade steps, because they’re fearful of the cost, often seem much more comfortable doing this work if they’ve already paid for it through a monthly retainer.
+In fact, it’s a great idea when estimating hours for a monthly retainer to factor in this type of proactive work.
+It helps reflect a more true estimate of the hours you should be spending on their account, and it will also help satisfy the “I just want it to work” client who isn’t concerned with line items, but rather results.

-At this stage, you may have the dawning realization that selling a client block-time is also coaching a client on two points:
+At this stage, you may have the dawning realization that setting up a client on a monthly retainer is also coaching a client on two points:

 - Value your time as the MSP